rolfstarke/artificial-ossification/README.md

 - Rhino 6 SR35
 - Karamba3D 1.3.3

+To test the algorithm simply open the .gh file and increase the iteration slider plugged into the main GhPython component.

+If you are unfamiliar with the algorithm, please explore the sample files first.
+The main .gh file might be unstable.

+The file "GhPython_dump.py" is not a standalone version.
+In the current stage it only serves the understanding of the algorithm.

 # Usage

-If you are unfamiliar with the algorithm, please explore the example files first.

 Explanation for the input parameters of the main GhPython component: